wso2/docs-choreo-dev/en/docs/rest-api.md

 The low-code programming model allows developers to use general programming constructs such as loops, conditional statements, variable declarations and assignments, logs, data transformations(visual data mapping), and more in a graphical editor.
 It also allows developers to connect to built-in or custom-developed connectors.

 The main advantage of the low-code programming mode is that it can increase developer productivity multiple folds by eliminating the need to write complex code.
-As developers use constructs on the low-code editor to implement the API, the IDE automatically writes the corresponding [Ballerina](https://ballerina.io/) source code for the API.
-This speeds up the developer learning process significantly and thereby boosts overall productivity.
+As developers use constructs on the low-code editor to implement the API, the IDE automatically writes the corresponding [Ballerina](https://ballerina.io/) source code for the API, which significantly speeds up the developer learning process and boosts overall productivity.

 ### Pro-code mode

 The pro-code mode of Choreo allows developers to directly edit code in a manner where the graphical representation in the low-code editor gets updated accordingly.
-Choreo's online IDE also allows viewing the low-code and pro-code editors side-by-side.
+Choreo also allows viewing the low-code and pro-code editors side-by-side.

 ![Low code and pro-code view](assets/img/rest-apis/low-code-and-pro-code-view.png){.cInlineImage-full}